Juliane-W/carmen-rvp/README.md

 - numpy==1.18.5
 - xlrd==1.1.0

-Other things you should have:
+Inputs:
 - Fluidigm Biomark raw data file (.csv)
-- Sample assignment sheet (.xlsx)
+- Sample assignment sheet (.xlsx): Template can be downloaded here.

 ## Installation

 Clone this github repository to always have the most up-to-date version.
 An executable version for Windows and Mac will be coming soon.

+# Preparation of the assignment sheet
+The assignment sheet can be downloaded from this repository. \
+Samples controls have to be named EC, NTC, NDC, CPC \
+The control assay without crRNA has to be called 'no-crRNA' and the assay for RNaseP has to be called 'RNaseP' or 'RNAseP'.

 ## Workflow

-1. If you are using the command line, run the the main script with the following command:\
+1. If the command line is used, run the the main script with the following command:\
 $ pythonw ./src/carmen_rvp_analysis.py
 2. Choose an output prefix and an output directory
 3. Upload the assignment sheet and the raw data file